shycopney44/W_S5M3_Project/README.md

 <details>
   <summary>Is this how web projects are normally organized?</summary>

-Web projects can be organized in a million ways, there aren't many standards.
-Some developers like the freedom, while others prefer to use opinionated frameworks, which can do a lot of magic but prescribe that folders and files be structured and named just so.
+Web projects can be organized in many ways and there aren't many standards.
+Some developers like the freedom, while others prefer to use opinionated frameworks, which can do a lot of magic but require folders and files be structured and named just so.

 </details>